matthew-leon/matthew-leon.github.io/_posts/2017-02-14-beeping-bela.md

 For my first project using the [Bela](http://bela.io), I 3D-printed an enclosure to fully contain the bela, and all its wiring and inputs.
 In order to create this case, I found an [existing box for the Beaglebone Black](http://www.thingiverse.com/thing:102399) and modified its SCAD file to make it much taller.
 You can download this modified SCAD file and associated files [here][1].

 After printing the case, I realized the Bela would not fit with such high walls.
 After feverishly trying to stuff the Bela into the cylinder, I decided to separate the cylinder and the and bottom part of the case by sawing it off entirely.
-The bottom piece:

 {% capture case %}
   /images/beeping-bela/case-bottom.jpg